 Slovakia Vacation, Tours, Travel Packages & Experiences

 Slovakia is located in Central Europe bordered by Austria to the west, Czech Republic to the north-west, Hungary to the south, Poland to the north and Ukraine to the east.
 The north and central areas are mountainous whereas the south is low lying.
-It is a small country with beautiful landscapes and incorporates the highest part of the Carpathian Mountains known here as the Tatras of which the highest point is 2655 metres/8710 feet in height.
+It is a small country with beautiful landscapes to be enjolyed on a Slovakia vacation and incorporates the highest part of the Carpathian Mountains known here as the Tatras of which the highest point is 2655 metres/8710 feet in height.
 Slovakia features natural landscapes, mountains, caves, medieval castles and towns, folk architecture, spas and ski resorts.
 It has 9 national parks, 12 limestone caves open to the public, some of which are UNESCO World heritage Sites, the highest per capita number of castles in the world and numerous mineral and thermal springs resulting in many spa centres.

 Kosice is the second largest city in the country with the easternmost situated Gothic Cathedral in the World, the oldest European coat of arms, a great historical city centre with a Cathedral Complex, numerous churches, palaces and interesting museums.

 Presov is another historical city to be visited on a Slovakia vacation whose wealth and influence came in the 15th to 17th centuries, the periods most remarkably represented in the historical buildings in and around the town square.
 The church at its centre dates from the 13th century, but its prize feature is the slightly later Crucifixion carved by Master Paul of Levoca.
 It has several museums, chiefly those dedicated to Judaism and salt mining.